mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

   * underlying FS: `abfs://fusionreplication@adlsg2storage.dfs.core.windows.net/` - press enter for the default value.

   * Enter `NONE` for the adls2 zone when prompted to select a plugin.

+At this point, the setup prompts will be complete and the script will exit out with an informational message.
+Please ignore this for now and continue following the steps below.

+### Remove temporary entry to hosts file

+1. Edit the hosts file as the additional entry is no longer required and will create problems with the internal network if not removed.

+   `vi /etc/hosts`

+   Remove the line below:

+   `127.0.0.1   manager fusion-nn-proxy-hdp fusion-server-hdp fusion-livehive-proxy-hdp`

+   Once complete, save and quit the file (e.g. `:wq!`).

 ### Startup